-Standard 27 (27.1 - 27.9) Recruitment of all staff (including ancillary staff and those employed on a contractual/sessional basis) and volunteers who work with the children in the school includes checks through the Criminal Records Bureau checking system (at Standard or Enhanced level as appropriate to their role in the school), with a satisfactory outcome.
+Recruitment of all staff (including ancillary staff and those employed on a contractual/sessional basis) and volunteers who work with the children in the school includes checks through the Criminal Records Bureau checking system (at Standard or Enhanced level as appropriate to their role in the school), with a satisfactory outcome.
 There is a satisfactory recruitment process recorded in writing.

-Key Findings and Evidence Standard met?
-2 The school has a clear and thorough system for recruiting staff and volunteers.
-The inspector examined a sample of staff personnel fi iles and these inclu ded the all the information outlined in NMS 27.2.
+The school has a thorough system for recruiting staff and volunteers, and clear recruitment and Criminal Record Bureau policies.
+The inspector examined a sample of staff personnel files.
+There was evidence on the files that the school had followed its recruitment procedures and that all the information outlined in NMS 27.2 was present.